athilalala/506-Tiktok-Trend-Analysis/README.md

 **Dataset 2** was never seen during training — used exclusively as an out-of-distribution test.

-Both datasets are publicly available on Kaggle, ethically collected from TikTok's public content.
+Both datasets are included in the `data/` folder of this repository for full reproducibility.
+They are also publicly available on Kaggle if you prefer to download them directly.

 ---